sailscastshq/docs.sailscasts.com/docs/git-vibe/daily-workflow.md

 git vibe doctor --repair
 ```

-The goal is not to make Git clever.
-The goal is to make the safe path obvious and repeatable.
+The objective is simple: make the correct workflow easy to follow and easy to repeat.

 ## A full example